Inside The KitchenAid Factory

 The first thing that I saw when I entered the factory are the newest models and colored mixers lined up, practically floor-to-ceiling!
 They ranged in hues like sunny Meyer Lemon, Martha Green (named after…), Caviar (black with silver flecks), a cheerful Green Apple, Olive, and colorfully-red Bing Cherry.

 If I didn’t already own several mixers, I would have tried to sneak out the brilliant-yellow Meyer Lemon model under my jacket, although it’s being considered for retirement.
 New colors are constantly introduced, then retired, so that new ones can be added.
 So if you ever see a color that you like, get it while it’s hot.
-One enduring color that’s been offered for years, with a new expanded product line, is the pink mixer, with 10% from the sale of each going to the Susan G. Komen Breast Cancer Foundation.
-There’s no plans to retire that one, and in fact, they’ve added other products in that color range.

-Each KitchenAid mixer takes about one-day to assemble.
+Each KitchenAid mixer takes about one day to assemble.
 The actual building of the mixer is done in several stages: The engines are assembled and installed in the cast-metal housing by one team, the parts are heavily oiled (using three-times the amount of lubrication required for a lifetime of use), then sealed tight by another group, then the mixers are tested in another area, replicating 30 years of normal home use.
 Once they pass inspection, they’re packaged up and ready to be shipped off.

 Each person in the factory makes an average of 92 standing mixers per day, with 22 people working on the line at any given time.
 Christmas starts in June at KitchenAid, when temporary workers are hired to assemble mixers to meet the upcoming holiday demand.
+I left my resumรฉ.

 One of the newest improvements to the KitchenAid standing mixer is their sturdiest whip yet.
 Unlike the dough hook and paddle attachments, the whip has several different parts affixed together, making it the part that takes the most abuse (sometimes I think I know exactly how it feels.)
 I watched how each individual whip was spun around while a woman patiently threaded each wire, interlacing them and securing them to the core.

 The happiest folks in the factory are not on the floor, but in a special, plusher chamber.
-These are the “call girls”, as they’re known.
+These are the “call girls”, as they call themselves.
 These happy cookers spend their days servicing clients, tirelessly, one right after the other.
 They’re the on-site customer service team, helping customers seeking advice about their appliances.
 Although the main call center is elsewhere (in Michigan), KitchenAid likes some of their customer service workers to remain in the factory, keeping them in touch with the manufacturing process, so they can respond to requests quickly and accurately.

 So when you call KitchenAid, you can ask to speak to someone in the factory in Greenville.
 You’ll get connected to one of the highly knowledgeable service team members there (…and tell them I sent you…they’re not likely to forget me!)

+Is your mixer making a funny sound?
+Hold the phone to the machine while it’s operating and they can diagnose it for you.
 Wondering how you can raise the bowl so that the whip reaches the absolute bottom of it?

 There’s a tiny screw located underneath the mixer head that you can turn counterclockwise (on the K5) that’ll do the trick.
 I’ve been using my KitchenAid mixer for years and never knew that.

 Just a short ride away is the KitchenAid Experience, an interactive center where everything that KitchenAid makes is available to try out and play around with.
+(Update: As of 2020, it’s now closed permanently.)

 Each and every appliance is available on the floor to play around with and bargain-hunters should descend to the lower-level, a room packed floor-to-ceiling with factory refurbished mixers and blenders.